jennie/community-manual/accessibility.md

 # Accessibility

-The DMG workshop and office space is situated within the Toronto Media Arts Centre, a major facility for nonprofits offering public event and exhibition spaces and offices for its member groups.
+The DMG workshop and office space is situated within the Toronto Media Arts Centre, a facility for nonprofits offering public event and exhibition spaces and offices for its member groups.

 [Information about the accessibility of the TMAC facility](https://toronto-media-arts-centre.gitbook.io/procedure-manual/policies/accessibility), including washrooms.

-DMG is on the 3rd floor of the building.
-As of October 2018, the main elevator does not service the 3rd floor.
-There is a secondary elevator in the member area of the building.
-Visitors requiring elevator access to the 3rd floor can use the main entrance elevator to get to the second floor, and a volunteer will escort them to the member entrance elevator to access the 3rd floor.
+*DMG is on the 3rd floor of the building.* There is an elevator just inside the main entrance of TMAC that you can take to the 3rd floor.
+There are two doors between the elevator and the DMG classroom.
+Both are 48" wide and easily accommodate power wheelchairs.
+Neither are powered, but both are propped open for events (and most other times as well).

-The door to the DMG workshop space is 48" wide and is propped open before and during events.
-The workshop space itself is barrier free.
+The workshop space itself is barrier-free.
+Furnishings are wheeled and easily rearranged to accommodate different mobility device and space needs.

+The workshop space is scent-free.